-- 12. Restart the projector. - Do not turn the power on with the lamp cover removed. - Resetting the lamp counter - Do not reset if the lamp is not replaced as this could cause damage. - Press and hold the Exit button on the projector for 5 seconds to display the total used lamp time. - ii.
-Press Auto on the projector or on the remote control to reset the lamp hour to "0". - iii.
+- 9. Connect the lamp connector to the projector. - 10.
+Reinstall the lamp cover and tighten the screws. - 11.
+Restart the projector. - Do not turn the power on with the lamp cover removed. - 12.
+Resetting the lamp counter - Do not reset if the lamp is not replaced as this could cause damage. - Press and hold the ▲ EXIT button on the projector for 5 seconds to display the total used lamp time. - ii.
+Press AUTO on the projector or remote control to reset the lamp hour to "0". - iii.
 Wait about 5 seconds to let the OSD disappear.